seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 </br>

 ![image](images/L0-L1-L2.png)
-#### -> Centos 8 Stream is used as the L0 Operating System
+#### -> Centos 8.x Stream is used as the L0 Operating System, from the AWS official AMI
-#### -> QEMU-KVM is used for the L1 Hypervisor
+#### -> QEMU-KVM 6.x is used for the L1 Hypervisor, using libvirtd + OpenvSwitch for nested VLANs/routing
-#### -> Your choice of vSphere 6.7, 7.0 or 8.0 can be used for the L2 Hypervisor and VCSAs
+#### -> Your choice of vSphere 6.7, 7.0 or 8.0 is installed into QEMU-KVM VMs to act as the L2 Hypervisors
-#### -> Two clusters of 5 ESXi hosts each are created, and both have DVSes with multiple port groups on the VLANs set up
+#### -> 2x clusters of 5x ESXi hosts each are created, each cluster has its own vCenter Server Appliance
-#### -> OpenvSwitch is used to simulate a real networking environment with VLANs and routing inside the L0
-#### -> NFS exports on the L0 act as the default datastores for L2 VMs, but VSAN and iSCSI can be enabled optionally
+#### -> NFS exports on the L0 act as the default datastores for the L2 VMs, but VSAN and iSCSI can be enabled optionally
-#### -> Includes userdata script so you can make this a one-click deployment in EC2 with a Launch Template
 #### -> Designed to run on an m5zn.metal, which is $3.96/hr (on-demand) - great to deploy for an afternoon of labs then terminate
 #### -> Several Bitnami appliances (mySQL, etc) are deployed into the ESXi hosts as example L2 VMs
 #### -> CPU performance on the L2 VMs is great, but as there are 10x ESXi hosts, those VMs are all <= 2 VCPU each.
 #### -> ESXi hosts use 6x e1000s as pnics.
 Any individual flow leaving an L1 ESXi VM is therefore limited to 1Gbps.
+#### -> Includes userdata script so you can make this a one-click deployment in EC2 with a Launch Template
 </br>